 Overlapping Elements of Design

 According to Why Visuals Are More Powerful Than Words, people remember visuals far better than orally presented information.
-10% of people remember information presented orally three days after given the information.
-So, by combining a picture or visual with text, many people retain the information.
+10% of people remember information presented orally three days after being given the information.
+So, combining a picture or visual with text, many people retain the information.
 With a picture, 65% remember the topic three days later.
 Since images and animations immediately catch the viewers’ eyes, the viewers become focused on the title.
 This result is a website with more memorable information.

 Overlapping web design elements create an organized and professional-looking website that follows design standards.
 Using a model such as the Box Model makes it easier for users to follow as they scroll or switch from webpage to webpage.

 Design Elements & Principles describes the importance of how lines and borders direct the user’s attention to a specific section of the website.
 An example of overlapping multiple web design elements can be seen with the Cascade Style Sheet (CSS) Box Model.
 The Box Model consists of a margin, border, padding, and content.
 Each element is stacked on top of the other.
 The outer layers wrap around the content to make the content stand out.
 Solid lines of color are not the only borders that work with the Box Model.
 Images can also be used as backgrounds, which center the viewers’ attention on the content.
 Catching the user’s attention and highlighting important information with borders, web designers create a three-dimensional effect.
 This also helps define the space between elements.

 The Box Model can also help with the flow of a website.
 Defining negative space between content helps balance web pages, making it easier for viewers to follow.
 A balance between content and negative space creates a sense of symmetry that is easy to adjust using the Box Model.
 A mix of box sizes allows web designers to use less space for content display.
 Web designers can also vary the number of content boxes in the padding to create a table-like feel.